tizzo/auth-proxy/README.md

 2. `cd` into the directory and run `npm install`
 3. Create a config.json in the root of the repository, any configuration added to this json file will override the defaults (set in `default.config.json`)
 4. Setup your domain and email white lists and add your google apps credentials to the config.json file.
+5. Setup your routes in config.json (see the documentation and examples below).
-5. Start the server with `npm start`
+6. Start the server with `npm start`

 ### Defining Routes